Are you wondering how Apple’s iOS 14 Privacy Update will impact your Facebook conversion data?

 5. Update Automated Rules

-Once Apple’s IOS 14 Privacy Update takes place all automated rules will default to a 7-day attribution model.
+Once Apple’s iOS 14 Privacy Update takes place, all automated rules will default to a 7-day attribution model.

 Until this change kicks in, you can still adjust the post-click attribution window for automated rules.
-However, you should start updating your automated rules so that necessary adjustments can be made in preparation for when the iOS 14 Privacy Update rolls out.
+However, you should start updating your automated rules so that necessary adjustments can be made in preparation for the iOS 14 Privacy Update rollout.

 Reporting on your ads using historical data and leveraging the comparing attribution window is probably the best way to get started with adjusting your automated rules.

-6. Make sure you add UTMs to all Facebook Ads
+6. Make Sure You Add UTMs to All Facebook Ads

-The upcoming IOS 14 Privacy Update coupled with Apple’s ITP (Intelligent Tracking Prevention) means Facebook Marketers will be able to collect less data and be restricted to a shorter data storing window.
+The upcoming iOS 14 Privacy Update coupled with Apple’s ITP means Facebook marketers won’t be able to collect as much data as before and will be restricted to a shorter data storing window.
 This will push marketers back to relying on the last click model for first-time acquisition, making it imperative to accurately and consistently assign UTMs to your Facebook ads.

 7. Define Target Google Analytics Metrics Using Historical Conversion Data Disparities

-Google Analytics tracks on a last click model.
-Given that it’s cookie dependent, there is limited cross device or cross browser tracking.
+Google Analytics tracks on a last-click model.
+Given that it’s cookie-dependent, there is limited cross-device or cross-browser tracking.

 7-day click (default)